 Vinyl records are back in a big way.
 If you prefer buying your music in a form that you can touch and look at in addition to listening to, you might prefer vinyl to digital music or even CDs.
 The problem is figuring out where to buy it.

 If you don’t already have a vinyl collection, starting out can be difficult, especially if you’re seeking out new releases.
-You can find classic rock standards at garage sales and the like, but what about your significantly lesser-known favorite artist?
-Don’t worry, we’ve got you covered.
+You can find classic rock standards at garage sales and the like, but what about your significantly lesser-known favorite artists?

 4. Amoeba Music